wat3rm3ll0n/dogadoption/Project_Cleaned.md

 ![](Project_Cleaned_files/figure-markdown_github/rf2Kappa-1.png)

+#### Sensitivity/Specificity

+After producing the second Random Forest model, I decided to look at the performance metrics by class.
+In the case of predicting adoptions, the sensitivity value relays the accuracy percentage of those dogs predicted to be adoptions that were truly adopted.
+Specificity, on the other hand, relays the percentage of dogs predicted to not be euthanized that were actually not euthanized.
+When taking these considerations into account, we see that our last model is particularly good at predicting when an animal won’t be euthanized (99% Specificity), or when an animal will be adopted (93% Sensitivity).

     ## Confusion Matrix and Statistics
     ##
     ##                  Reference
     ## Prediction        Adoption Euthanasia Return to Owner Transfer
-    ##   Adoption            5972        104             378      976
+    ##   Adoption            5970         93             377     1009
-    ##   Euthanasia             0        212               3        7
+    ##   Euthanasia             0        220               3        6
-    ##   Return to Owner       76         58            3501       93
+    ##   Return to Owner       66         47            3516      105
-    ##   Transfer             126         76              99     1833
+    ##   Transfer             138         90              85     1789
     ##
     ## Overall Statistics
     ##
-    ##                Accuracy : 0.8523
+    ##                Accuracy : 0.8506
-    ##                  95% CI : (0.8462, 0.8582)
+    ##                  95% CI : (0.8445, 0.8566)
     ##     No Information Rate : 0.4569
     ##     P-Value [Acc > NIR] : < 2.2e-16
     ##
-    ##                   Kappa : 0.7667
+    ##                   Kappa : 0.7639
     ##  Mcnemar's Test P-Value : < 2.2e-16
     ##
     ## Statistics by Class:
     ##
     ##                      Class: Adoption Class: Euthanasia
-    ## Sensitivity                   0.9673           0.47111
+    ## Sensitivity                   0.9670           0.48889
-    ## Specificity                   0.8014           0.99923
+    ## Specificity                   0.7985           0.99931
-    ## Pos Pred Value                0.8038           0.95495
+    ## Pos Pred Value                0.8014           0.96070
-    ## Neg Pred Value                0.9668           0.98209
+    ## Neg Pred Value                0.9664           0.98269
-    ## Precision                     0.8038           0.95495
+    ## Precision                     0.8014           0.96070
-    ## Recall                        0.9673           0.47111
+    ## Recall                        0.9670           0.48889
-    ## F1                            0.8780           0.63095
+    ## F1                            0.8765           0.64801
     ## Prevalence                    0.4569           0.03330
-    ## Detection Rate                0.4419           0.01569
+    ## Detection Rate                0.4418           0.01628
-    ## Detection Prevalence          0.5498           0.01643
+    ## Detection Prevalence          0.5512           0.01695
-    ## Balanced Accuracy             0.8843           0.73517
+    ## Balanced Accuracy             0.8827           0.74410
     ##                      Class: Return to Owner Class: Transfer
-    ## Sensitivity                          0.8794          0.6301
+    ## Sensitivity                          0.8832          0.6150
-    ## Specificity                          0.9762          0.9716
+    ## Specificity                          0.9771          0.9705
-    ## Pos Pred Value                       0.9391          0.8590
+    ## Pos Pred Value                       0.9416          0.8511
-    ## Neg Pred Value                       0.9510          0.9054
+    ## Neg Pred Value                       0.9525          0.9019
-    ## Precision                            0.9391          0.8590
+    ## Precision                            0.9416          0.8511
-    ## Recall                               0.8794          0.6301
+    ## Recall                               0.8832          0.6150
-    ## F1                                   0.9083          0.7269
+    ## F1                                   0.9115          0.7140
     ## Prevalence                           0.2946          0.2153
-    ## Detection Rate                       0.2591          0.1356
+    ## Detection Rate                       0.2602          0.1324
-    ## Detection Prevalence                 0.2759          0.1579
+    ## Detection Prevalence                 0.2763          0.1555
-    ## Balanced Accuracy                    0.9278          0.8009
+    ## Balanced Accuracy                    0.9302          0.7927

 #### Variable Importance

-After producing the second Random Forest model, we decided to look at the statistics by class.
-We discovered that the most important variables in determining the outcome for dogs in the shelter are: how long the dog has been in the shelter (in days), how old the dog is, and the outcome hour.
-In addition to observing what the most significant variables were, we were able to look at the sensitivity and specificity of our models in predicting the outcome types.
-In the case of predicting adoptions, the sensitivity value relays the accuracy percentage of those dogs predicted to be adoptions that were truly adopted.
-Specificity, on the other hand, relays the percentage of dogs predicted to not be euthanized that were actually not euthanized.
-When taking these considerations into account, we see that our last model is particularly good at predicting when an animal won’t be euthanized (99% Specificity), or when an animal will be adopted (93% Sensitivity).
+In the final Random Forest model, the predictors that ended up having the most importance were the following: how long the dog had been at the shelter (this had an importance of 100), the age of the dog, the intake type of the dog (whether the dog was a stray, an owner surrender, a public assist, etc.), and the dog's sex upon outcome.
+Another slightly less important variable was the reproductive status of the dog upon intake (whether the dog had been "fixed" or not).
+Variables with suprisingly lower importance (contrary to popular conjecture) were breed group and the is-black binary variable identifying whether dog was black or not.

     ## ranger variable importance
     ##